 Level: Tier 1, Tier 2, possibly Tier 3

-This site is really quite extensive, and it includes everything you need to intervene effectively.
-You can quickly and easily print a master copy of the intervention binder, and find diagnostic assessments to administer.
+This site is extensive and includes everything you need to intervene effectively.
+You can quickly and easily print a master copy of the intervention binder and find diagnostic assessments to administer.

 From there, you've got planning resources, games, and lessons to help you intervene with struggling learners.